cbenge509/DataScienceCapstone_Oct2017/README.md

 # Data Science Capstone - October, 2017

 **This is the winning submission for the Oct.
 2017 Data Science Capstone challenge hosted by DrivenData for the Microsoft Professional Data Science curriculum on EdX.
-Public RMSE:  2.8992**
+Public RMSE:  2.8992 (private leaderboard RMSE: 2.9796)**

 [email](mailto:cbenge509@gmail.com)-  cbenge509, 2017